zencrepes/docs/docs/try.md

 ## Configure ZenCrepes

 The next thing you need to do is to configure ZenCrepes, a template configuration can be obtained easily by starting either `zindexer`, `zapi` or `zqueue`.
-At startup they will look for a configuration file, and if they can't find any, will generate a default one and terminate themselves.
+At startup those tools will look for a configuration file, and if they can't find any, will generate a default one and terminate themselves.

 ```bash
 docker run \